BBucketIsBetter/Diverse-Roleplay-SA-MP-/README.md

 -The web UCP has a partially finished automated donations store.
 (Just isn't setup through Paypals IPN yet.)

 -The web UCP is injection-proof and burpe suite tested.

+##Note to coders##
+-Please don't use 'PData' unless you have no clue how to use MySQL...
+-Also PData can be improved by chanting the ALTER TABLE statement to check if the column exists yet, not that it matters.

+##SA-MP-watchdog.bat runs samp-server.exe and automatically restarts the server if it were to crash.##
+##This gamemode incorporates fixes.inc by Y_Less to prevent many exploits/crashes in SA:MP!##